Yarn-Development/Yarn/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/aspekts/AspektsAllin1Bot)

 The best practice however, would be to use a Virtual Private Server.
-Therefore from your VPS you can clone the repository, and contribute using the following command:
+Therefore from your VPS you can clone the repository, and contribute using the following command, for linux distros:
 ```bash
 # cloning the repository
 $ git clone https://github.com/aspekts/Yarn.git